carrieky04/Semantic-Markup/README.md

 ## Description:

-Horieson has a simply designed and intuitive website, however, it is not built so that people with disabilites can navigate within it.
-My task was to make this website so that it meets accessibility standards, without changing the way website is designed.
+Horieson has a simple and intuitive website, however, it is not built so that people with disabilites can navigate within it.
+My task was to make this website so that it meets accessibility standards, without changing the way the website is designed.
+The stylesheet was also decluttered and cleaned.
 By learning semantic HTML, I was able to change the code and make sure it meets accessibility standards.
 At the same time, the code looks cleaner and everyone can make sense of it.